How to Store Fresh Herbs So They Last Longer

 - Type: Annual

-Basil grows best in warm weather with at least 6 hours of direct sunlight daily.
-It prefers well-drained soil and regular watering (but not soggy roots).
+Basil grows best in warm weather with at least 6 hours of sunlight daily.
 Pinch leaves often to encourage bushy growth.

 Cilantro